 Over a span of more than four decades George Washington twice expanded and refurbished the Mount Vernon Mansion.
-The building was originally constructed in 1734 by Washington's father Augustine and was inherited by George Washington following the 1752 death of his older half-brother Lawrence.
-Washington removed and replaced an earlier series of outbuildings, added other structures to support his evolving plans, and reorganized the surrounding gardens and grounds.1
+The building was originally constructed in 1734 by Washington's father Augustine and was inherited by George Washington based on his older half-brother Lawrence's will.
+Washington oversaw the removal and replacement of an earlier series of outbuildings, had added other structures to support his evolving plans, and reorganized the surrounding gardens and grounds.1

 When Washington took possession of Mount Vernon in 1754 he initially retained his father’s house.
-For most of the next four years Washington was busy serving as an officer in the Virginia militia fighting alongside British troops during the French and Indian War.
+For most of the next four years, Washington was busy serving as an officer in the Virginia militia fighting alongside British troops during the French and Indian War.
 Following the war, Washington made plans to return to Mount Vernon and commit himself to the life of a tobacco planter.
 As a result, he decided to enlarge and remodel the structure to suit his changing needs.
-Washington directed that the mansion be raised from one-and-one-half to two-and-one-half stories, rearranged interior spaces, reconfigured the main staircase, and upgraded the finishes of publicly accessible areas.3
+Washington directed hired and enslaved workers rais the mansion from one-and-one-half to two-and-one-half stories, rearranged interior spaces, reconfigured the main staircase, and upgraded the finishes of publicly accessible areas.3

 For most of the time that the house was under construction, Washington was absent from Mount Vernon.
-At first he was serving with the British during the waning days of the war and afterwards embarked on his courtship of the widow, Martha Dandridge Custis.
-Washington hired a local builder to oversee the renovations and the two men kept in constant contact through letters.
+At first, he was serving with the British during the waning days of the war and afterward embarked on his courtship of the widow, Martha Dandridge Custis.
+Washington hired a local builder to oversee the renovations mostly done by enslaved workers and the two men kept in constant contact through letters.

 Once again the house was enlarged, adding wings to both ends and the double-height portico running all along the east façade.
 In addition, the open quadrant colonnades that linked the house were attached with two dependencies to create a five-part Palladian façade.
 Although the overall effect evoked classical influences, the colonnades’ open sides were unique.
 So was combining the cupola and the great portico, unique for mid-eighteenth-century Virginia residential architecture.
 In addition to their aesthetic contributions, each of these elements was practical in nature as well, improving building ventilation, providing shelter from the weather, and maximizing cool breezes and aesthetic views.5